Atchison, Topeka & Santa Fe 4-8-4 "Northern" Locomotives in the USA

 Ran between Kansas City and Los Angeles pulling passenger trains of up to 26 cars on the level and 15 up a 2% grade.
 As a freight hog, the 3751s rolled 105 loaded cars of 5,949 tons at 45 mph (72 kmh) on level track.
 Maximum drawbar horsepower measured at 40 mph was 3,220 hp.
 Top speed rating from introduction was 70 mph (113 kmh).
 And the distances covered!
 From Los Angeles eastbound, the engine might travel to La Junta, Col (1,235 mi), Wellington, Kan (1,535 mi), or Kansas City, Kan (1,789 mi).

-Still, according to Lloyd E. Stagner's excellent summary of the Santa Fe 4-8-4s in Trains Magazine (found on the web at []), the 30" cylinders produced high back pressures that "proved troublesome, resulting in a loss of power at higher speeds ...a retired Santa Fe master mechanic who knew the 3751 class well ... remarked that as built, 'they smelled of lemon', due to the inability of the 15" piston valves to get rid of the exhausted steam efficiently."
+Still, according to Lloyd E. Stagner's excellent summary of the Santa Fe 4-8-4s in Trains Magazine (found on the web at [link]), the 30" cylinders produced high back pressures that "proved troublesome, resulting in a loss of power at higher speeds ...a retired Santa Fe master mechanic who knew the 3751 class well ... remarked that as built, 'they smelled of lemon', due to the inability of the 15" piston valves to get rid of the exhausted steam efficiently."

-Built in 1927, converted to oil burners in 1937-38.
-A more significant rebuild (Locobase 14963) saw engines get new frames, lengthened smokebox, new rods, 80-in (2,032 mm) Boxpok drivers and Timken roller bearings on all axles in 1939-1940.
-After the rebuild, which also included redesigned steam passages and steam pressure raised to 230 psi (15.85 bar) , the engines were rated at 90 mph and often ran at 100 mph or more.
+A more significant rebuild (Locobase 14963) saw the 3751 get new frames, a lengthened smokebox, new rods, 80-in (2,032 mm) Boxpok drivers and Timken roller bearings on all axles in 1939-1940.
+After the rebuild, which also included redesigned steam passages and steam pressure raised to 230 psi (15.85 bar) , the engines were rated at 90 mph (145 kph) and often ran at 100 mph (161 kph) or more.

 The class retired in 1956-1957.